graphaware/reco4php/README.md

 We will use the small dataset available from MovieLens containing movies, users and ratings as well as genres.

-The dataset is publicly available here : http://grouplens.org/datasets/movielens/
+The dataset is publicly available here : http://grouplens.org/datasets/movielens/.
+The data set to download is in the **MovieLens Latest Datasets** section and is named `ml-latest-small.zip`.

 Once downloaded and extracted the archive, you can run the following Cypher statements for importing the dataset, just adapt the file urls to match your actual path to the files :